n0ne/seo_params/README.md

 This is a small application for seo purposes: you can get Google PageRank for your site, number of pages in Google index, Yandex tIC, number of pages in Yandex index.

-In addition you will be able to know the position of your website on search keywords in the search engines.
+In addition, you can check the position of your site in the search for keywords in search engines.

 ## Installation